chao1224/BioChemGNN_Dense/README.md

 This is the dense version of the Graph Neural Network for biology and chemistry molecules.
 The `dense` means each graph is padded to length of N, where N is the largest size of molecules in this dataset.

-The sparse versions can be found at [drugdiscovery](https://github.com/DeepGraphLearning/drugdiscovery) and [BioChemGNN](https://github.com/chao1224/BioChemGNN).

 ## Environment

 ```